 NEC 430.24 describes the requirements for sizing a feeder serving multiple motors.
-The feeder must be large enough to handle 125% of the largest motor load, and 100% of all the other motor loads.
+The feeder must be large enough to handle 125% of the largest motor load, and 100% of all of the other motor loads.

 Design Master Electrical has two main types of motor loads: Single Motor and Multiple Motors.
 The software uses these load types to determine the largest motor when calculating a feeder size.
 It always looks at all of the connected motors.
 For example, when determining the largest motor for a panel, we look at all of the motors connected to the panel, plus all of the motors connected to panels fed from the panel.